JakobHav/Lab2-Bipolar/5932110_5900383_Haverkamp_Fark_02_Sub_EN.typ

 === Text Questions:

-(d) the very first values are $beta approx$ -1, then there are really high values up to 1700 and low values to -700, which happen due to really small numbers in the divisor.
+(d) The very first values are $beta approx$ -1, then there are really high values up to 1700 and low values to -700, which happen due to really small numbers in the divisor.
 For slightly higher voltages, the value for $beta approx 320$.

 (f)
 Beta is not constant as we can see in #text(blue)[@beta], instead it slowly goes from $beta approx 320$ to $beta approx 260$.